 Consumers expect faster services, also from traditional financial service providers.
 Therefore, the financial sector needs to adapt more quickly to the changing world and become more agile.
 Result: Agile has entered the scene as a development methodology for systems and products.
 No longer departments with hierarchical and functional reporting lines, but Tribes, Squads, Chapters, and Guilds.
 No more waterfall planning, but Sprints, Backlogs, and Minimum Viable Products.

 In recent years, we have seen more and more organisations making this transition.
-All with the belief that it allows for more flexible development, enabling products and services to become available to customers more quickly.
+All with the believe that it allows for more flexible development, enabling products and services to become available to customers more quickly.
 Creating something in a few weeks and then go live with a Minimum Viable Product.
 Based on feedback and/or new insights the next iteration is done.

 Periodically reviewing a product or service, followed by a project to adapt it to new requirements is no longer the standard.